widgetbook/widgetbook/packages/widgetbook_generator/README.md

 # Hot reloading

-Hot reloading of changes in Widgetbook work out of the box.
+Hot reloading of changes in Widgetbook works out of the box.
 For limitations see [package:widgetbook](https://pub.dev/packages/widgetbook).